Corporate Governance Guidelines

 - The Board believes that directors should be stockholders and have a financial interest in the Company.
 While the Board does not believe it appropriate to specify the level of ownership, it is expected that each director will develop a meaningful ownership position during their tenure.
 The Board feels that ownership of 7,500 shares is meaningful and should be strived for over a period of time.
 The Company has adopted a Stock Purchase Plan for Non-Employee Directors that encourages such ownership.

 - The Board believes that executive officers should be stockholder and have a financial interest in the Company.
 The Board has approved a policy that requires stock ownership as follows:

 - Senior Vice Presidents equal to salary

-- Executive Vice President equal to twice salary
+- Executive Vice Presidents equal to twice salary

-- Vice Chairman equal to four times salary
+- Vice Chairmen equal to four times salary

 - President and Chief Executive Officer equal to six times salary

 - The Board has approved Codes of Ethics for all employees of the Company and additional items for ethical conduct for other areas, including senior financial officers and investment professionals.
-Regular training on the Code of Ethics is mandatory for all officers.
-The Company has retained a third party provider to enable employees to make complaints anonymously.
 Provisions of the Corporate Code of Ethics apply to Directors.
-The Code of Ethics shall be posted on the Company‘s website.
+The Code of Ethics shall be posted on the Company's website.